ArtiicPanda/FlashFile2Bat/README.md

 # FlashFile2Bat
 --------

-Place flashfile.bat in this directory and run converter.bat
+Place flashfile.xml in this directory and run converter.bat